Roots (1977 miniseries): Home media

 Warner Home Video, which released a three-disc 25th-anniversary DVD edition of the series in 2002, released a four-disc (three double-sided, one single-sided) 30th-anniversary set on May 22, 2007.
 Bonus features include a new audio commentary by LeVar Burton, Cicely Tyson and Ed Asner, among other key cast members, "Remembering Roots" behind-the-scenes documentary, "Crossing Over: How Roots Captivated an Entire Nation" featurette, new interviews with key cast members and the DVD-ROM "Roots Family Tree" feature.

-In 2016, Warner released the 40th-anniversary Blu-ray, which restored the program to its original eight-episode format and was completely remastered from the original elements.
-Along with that it carried over previous bonus material and added some new material.
+In 2016, Warner released a 40th anniversary Blu-ray, restoring the eight-episode format, completely remastered from the original elements.

-The miniseries has also been released in the digital format for streaming.
-Though these versions have the edited six-episode format.
+The miniseries has also been released in the digital format for streaming, although in the edited six-episode format.

+Roots is not available on Warner Bros.
+Discovery's streaming service, Max.